ITE-ALIVE/.github/profile/README.md

 ## Research Idea
 **Title** <br/>
-AIfred: An AI-Driven Multi-Agent Chat System
+MACS: An AI-Driven Multi-Agent Chat System

 **Proposal** <br/>
-We propose AIfred, an innovative smart home management application that addresses key limitations in current smart home ecosystems.
-AIfred leverages a multi-agent chat system to provide a more intuitive and personalized user experience.
+We propose MACS, an innovative smart home management application that addresses key limitations in current smart home ecosystems.
+MACS leverages a multi-agent chat system to provide a more intuitive and personalized user experience.
 The application allows users to register home appliances directly or import them from compatible apps, creating custom chat rooms for device management.
-AIfred's core feature is its AI-driven chat interface, where users can communicate with their smart devices as if they were chatting with intelligent assistants.
+MACS's core feature is its AI-driven chat interface, where users can communicate with their smart devices as if they were chatting with intelligent assistants.
 The system uses Large Language Models (LLMs) to interpret user instructions, coordinate device actions, and generate optimal execution plans.
 This approach enables complex scenario handling, such as sudden  environment changes, by intelligently managing multiple devices simultaneously.
 The application also incorporates a feedback mechanism, including a star rating system and text-based comments.
 This data is used to continuously improve the AI's performance and personalize recommendations.
-By integrating AI-driven control, customizable scenarios, and user-friendly interfaces, AIfred aims to offer a more adaptive and efficient smart home experience, representing a significant advancement in home automation technology.
+By integrating AI-driven control, customizable scenarios, and user-friendly interfaces, MACS aims to offer a more adaptive and efficient smart home experience, representing a significant advancement in home automation technology.
 <!--

 **Here are some ideas to get you started:**